Blue Whale Challenge: Israel

 In July 2020, the Israeli Child Online Protection Bureau had announced they are collaborating with TikTok to "eradicate the Blue Whale phenomenon".

+Kenya

+Jamie Njenga, a 16-year-old boy who attended JG Kiereini Secondary School in Kiambu County, Kenya, hung himself with a rope from the balcony of his home, according to his grandfather John Njenga.
+He was reported to have played the game on his phone, which was seized by police following his suicide.
+This was the first suicide in Kenya to be linked to the game.
+Because of this, the Kenya Film Classification Board (KFCB) banned the game in Kenya, and wrote to all internet service providers (ISP) in Kenya and to numerous other major social media platforms and tech companies (including Facebook, Google, Instagram, Twitter and YouTube) to ensure that all links to the game are blocked in Kenya.

+New Zealand

+Although no suicides in New Zealand have been linked to the game, New Zealand Police have issued warnings about the game.

+Paraguay

+A 22-year-old student, Federico Pedro Aguilera, was found dead with a stab wound to his chest in Coronel Bogado, Paraguay, with his death linked to the game.
+This was the first suicide in Paraguay to be linked to the game.

+Portugal

+At least eight suicides in Portugal have been linked to the game, though many of the reports involved foreign individuals as opposed to Portuguese residents.

 Russia

 In March 2017, authorities in Russia were investigating approximately 130 separate cases of suicide related to the phenomenon.
 In February a 15-year-old and 16-year-old threw themselves off the top of a 14-story building in Irkutsk, Siberia after completing 50 tasks sent to them.
 Before they killed themselves together, they left messages on their pages on social networks.
 Also in February, a 15-year-old was in critical condition after throwing herself out of an apartment and falling on snow-covered ground in the town of Krasnoyarsk, also in Siberia.

 On 26 May 2017, the Russian Duma passed a bill introducing criminal responsibility for creating pro-suicide groups on social media and in June 2017, President Putin signed a law imposing criminal penalties for inducing minors to suicide.
 The law imposes a maximum punishment of six years in prison.